-- Young people in particular are influenced to make responsible birth control choices. - Through its cultural services, particularly arts and sports development, people are made aware of how to deal with sexual and mental issues in a nonconfrontational environment. - Work placements are available for those with mental health problems to help prepare them to enter or re-enter the workplace. - The quality of life of those with sexual or mental health problems is improved wherever possible. - Work with specialist groups in the County is pursued to ensure that where appropriate, we support actions that will improve the sexual health and mental health and wellbeing of local people.
+- Use its influence to ensure young people in particular able to take responsible birth control choices. - Through its community services, particularly arts and sports development, make people aware of how to deal with sexual and mental issues in a non-confrontational environment.

+- Offer work placements for those with mental health problems to help prepare them to enter or re-enter the workplace. - Improve the quality of life of those with sexual or mental health problems wherever possible. - Work with specialist groups in the County to ensure that where appropriate, we support actions that will improve the sexual health and mental health and wellbeing of local people.